Board of Trustees

 Secretary, Elaine Khosrova

 Elaine is the founding editor-in-chief of culture, a quarterly national consumer magazine and website dedicated to covering the origins and producers of specialty cheese and dairy.
 She has been a staff editor and food writer for Country Living, Fine Cooking, Yankee, Self, Plate, Santé, and many other publications.
 Elaine is also the winner of a 2007 Gold Folio publishing award and has served as a James Beard Journalism Award judge.
 A former pastry chef who trained at the Culinary Institute of America and La Varenne in Paris, Elaine has an undergraduate degree in food and nutrition.
+In December 2016, her book, “Butter, A Rich History” was published by Algonquin Books.
 Living in Chatham, New York, she and her husband, Mitchell, are parent alumni of Hawthorne Valley School; their son, Alex, graduated with the class of 2005 and their daughter, Luca Pearl, graduated in 2012.

 Treasurer, Tom James